nimrodkingston/Programming-challenge/README.md

 # Programming-challenge
-This repository contains all of the project work I have used which includes:
+This repository contains all of the project work I have done which includes:

 -java source code which is located in the file location: programming_challenge\src\main\java\challenge\database\programming_challenge